hackclub/hackclub/workshops/dodge/README.md

 If we add this right under the line where we increment the position, we can see that now the enemy forms a sort of dashed barrier.
 This isn't very exciting, as we don't have to do  much dodging.
 We could just leave our player in one spot and always avoid the enemy.
 To make things more interesting, we'll reset the x-position of the enemy each time it moves past the bottom.
 And to make it even more interesting, we'll randomize this value.
 So now there will be no premeditated escape possible!

+We can make use of the function `random()`, provided for us by p5.js. `random()` is a neat function that can accept different numbers of arguments.
+You can check out its documentation [here](http://p5js.org/reference/#p5/random).

 ```js
 if (enemy.position.y > height) {
   enemy.position.y = 0;